 Amazing Facts About Amazing Birds ...

-This Hub is dedicated to the memory of my dear, sweet mother (Celestine Middlebrook).
+I am dedicating this article to the memory of my dear, sweet mother (Celestine Robinson Middlebrook).
 Born in a rural country town, a farming community in south-central Mississippi, she became an avid bird watcher.
 She always listened for their calls, taught me and my siblings which bird was making what sound and why, and what type of behavior we could expect to see from different birds.
 I found it all to be fascinating, so I guess she passed along to me her love for bird-watching, a wonderful and interesting leisure activity.

 World's Smallest Bird